ericjwdchen/ericjwdchen.github.io/_drafts/2019-01-30-Curating-Twitter.md

 ## The How

-I decided to write a Python script that emails me people's "best" tweets from the past day.
-This way, I can quickly and easily see the highlights from Twitter feeds that I am interested in without having to look through all of their posts.
+I decided to write a Python script that emails a daily newsletter of a  curated digest of people's "best" tweets.
+This way, I can quickly catch up on the highlights from lots of people's Twitter feeds.

 I am using a couple of tools to get this job done: